 #1 Open a US Bank Account

-Checking account does not pay any interest on your money.
-Instead, you will be charged a monthly fees if you do not qualify for a fee waiver.
+A checking account does not pay any interest on your money.
+Instead, you will be charged monthly fees if you do not qualify for a fee waiver.

-Ask your bank to open a ‘Secured Credit Card‘ for you along with savings bank account.
+Ask your bank to open a ‘Secured Credit Card‘ for you along with a savings bank account.
 You will need to deposit some dollars like $100 to $300 and you will get the same credit limit too.

 My personal favorite credit cards are

-Since you are new to USA, you do not have any credit history and most banks will NOT open a new credit card for you.
+Since you are new to the USA, you do not have any credit history and most banks will NOT open a new credit card for you.
 It takes about 4-6 months to create any useful history for a newcomer.

-Also, you should sign up for Amazon Prime Free Trial (US full service) or you can get Amazon prime $5.99/mo for EBT deal if you have a US Medicaid card.
+Also, you should sign up for Amazon Prime Free Trial (US full service) or you can get Amazon prime $5.99/mo for the EBT deal if you have a US Medicaid card.

 The most lucrative offer though is Amazon prime student 6 month free trial for international students on F1 visa.

 You should locate the nearest Social Security office and apply for SSN immediately if you are on a work visa or have entered using a Green card.
 SSN cards can take 4-6 weeks to arrive.